Loading...

 Pair with Protein

-If available, choose less ripe pears, as they contain less sugar than fully ripe ones.
+Opt for pears that are slightly less ripe, as they contain less sugar compared to fully ripe ones.

-Consume pears earlier in the day when your body is more active and can better process sugars.
+Consume pears earlier in the day when your body is more active and can better handle blood sugar levels.

 healthspan-mbl